If your doctor suspects that you have dermatomyositis, he or she might suggest some of the following tests:

 - Rest when you're tired.
 Don't wait until you're exhausted.
 This will only set you back further as your body tries to recuperate.
 Learning to pace yourself can help you maintain a consistent level of energy, accomplish just as much and feel better emotionally.

 - Acknowledge your emotions.
-Denial, anger and frustration are normal when dealing with an illness.
-Things don't seem normal or fair and likely seem out of your control.
+Denial, anger and frustration are normal when dealing with dermatomyositis.
 Feelings of fear and isolation are common, so stay close to your family and friends.
 Try to maintain your daily routine as best you can and don't neglect doing things you enjoy.
 Many people find support groups helpful.

 Preparing for your appointment

-You're likely to first see your family doctor, who might refer you to a doctor who specializes in the treatment of arthritis and other diseases of the joints, muscles and bones (rheumatologist) or to a doctor who specializes in disorders of the nervous system (neurologist).
+You're likely to first see your family doctor, who might refer you to a doctor who specializes in the treatment of arthritis and other diseases of the joints, muscles and bones (rheumatologist) and to a doctor who specializes skin diseases (dermatologist).

 What you can do

 - Detailed descriptions of your symptoms and when they began

 - Information about medical problems you've had, and those of your parents or siblings